TL;DR

 Oxford authority, American focus

 The dictionary’s value is the pairing of Oxford’s lexicographical rigor with a specifically American orientation.
-It gives a writer authoritative, current coverage of American English, the spellings, meanings, usage, and idiom of the language as Americans actually write and speak it, rather than the British defaults that a writer working for a US audience must avoid.
+It gives a writer authoritative, current coverage of American English, the spellings, meanings, usage, and idiom of the language as Americans actually write and speak it, instead of the British defaults that a writer working for a US audience must avoid.
 For questions of American spelling, the precise current meaning of a word, register, and usage, it is a definitive reference, and its modern, large-scale coverage makes it comprehensive enough to settle the great majority of a writer’s questions.
 For an American-market writer, that combination of authority and national focus is the practical sweet spot.

 Keep reading

-Word choice: finding the exact word, not the near-miss — the precise current meanings a strong dictionary settles, in the craft of word choice.
+Word choice: finding the exact word, not the near-miss: the precise current meanings a strong dictionary settles, in the craft of word choice.

 A record of living usage